tragedy-labs/sprite/contributing.md

 ---

 Everyone can contribute!
-Programmers can assist with bugs, features, and optimization, while front-end developers, designers, and writers can help with the docs.
+Engineers can assist with bugs, features, and optimization.
+Designers, and writers can help with the docs.

 #### Technical Description